Bryanf20/cs50-final-project/README.md

 ### Backend

-- Flask
+- Flask and its associated libraries
-- Flask-SQLAlchemy
-- Flask-WTF
-- Flask-Login

 ### Frontend